In-patient luxury rehab center in Thailand

 1. Cognitive behavioral therapy

-A therapist may use several cognitive behavioral therapy approaches for patients with schizophrenia.
+A therapist uses several cognitive behavioral therapy approaches for patients with schizophrenia.
 These include cognitive restructuring, behavioral experiments or reality testing, self-monitoring, and coping skills.

-In one study, CBT exhibited a positive therapeutic effect on functioning among participants with schizophrenia.
-Cognitive behavioral therapy is considered an effective adjunct to medications.
+Results from a 2021 study by Shukla et al., published in the Industrial Psychiatry Journal found that CBT combined with medication was found to be more successful in relieving clinical symptoms of schizophrenia and overall functioning than pharmacotherapy alone.
+Cognitive-behavioral therapy is considered an effective adjunct to medications.
 Its benefits go beyond treating acute symptoms and extend to addressing persistent symptoms in patients with schizophrenia.
-Also, CBT is useful because it can manage comorbid conditions such as anxiety and depression.
+Finally, CBT is useful because it manages comorbid conditions such as anxiety and depression.

 2. Medications